 The adoption of computers by office workers and home consumers alike has placed a highly flexible tool in the hands of individuals.
 Computers are flexible in that they can be used either to eliminate paper or to easily create paper – far more paper than ever possible before the introduction of personal computers and networks.

 Most people are creatures of habit.
 Since these people are accustomed to using paper, they use computers to generate even more paper than what might be reasonably required to meet everyday needs.

 Younger people who have grown up in the computer age are generally comfortable with electronic documentation and have little need or desire for paper.
-However, older workers who were reared in an age when everything was documented on paper still cling to the belief that paper is required for nearly everything.
+However, older workers who were reared in an age when everything was documented on paper often still cling to the belief that paper is required for nearly everything.
 In my conversations with those over the age of 50, I find many still claim that they “need” paper documents and cannot do the same things by reading on a screen.

 Of course, such “needs” are ridiculous.
-These aren’t needs at all; they are ingrained habits.
+These aren’t needs at all; they are simply ingrained habits.
 I am reminded of one famous saying: